frottori/C-Cpp_Projects/readme.md

 - Setup username, password for Ubuntu Subsystem

-- In Visual Studio Code download :
+- In Visual Studio Code download : <br>
   `WSL Extension`

 - To open VsCode in WSL : <br>